iOS/macOS

 }

 We get a Request, and do an exhaustive match on what the requested effect is.
-In swift we have tagged unions, so we can also destructure the operation requested.
+In Swift we have tagged unions, so we can also destructure the operation requested.

 We can have a look at what the HTTP branch does:

-We start a new Task to run this job off the main thread, then we use the async requestHttp() call to run the request.
+We start a new Task to run this job off the main thread, then use the

 Command::new(|ctx| {